Canon M50 vs Ricoh GR II

 | WiFi |

 It is notable that the M50 has a microphone port, which is missing on the GR II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the M50 and the GR II are recent models that are part of the current product line-up.
-The GR II replaced the earlier Ricoh GR, while the M50 does not have a direct predecessor.
+The GR II is a recent model that features in the current product line-up of Ricoh.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So what is the bottom line?
 Is the Canon M50 better than the Ricoh GR II or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.